 The Mall of America

 It sports its name for a reason.
 The Mall of America is the biggest shopping mall in the United States, with more than 500 stores and 10 attractions, including an indoor theme park.
 Located in Bloomington, Minnesota, the mall is visited annually by more than 40 million people, which is approximately eight times the state's population.
-Shoppers can take their pick from Macy's, Nordstrom, Forever 21, Crayola Experience, Marshalls, Nickelodeon Universe, The Lego Store, and American Girl.
+Shoppers can take their pick from Macy's, Nordstrom, Forever 21, Crayola Experience, Marshalls, Nickelodeon Universe, and The Lego Store.
 They can also visit the Sea Life Minnesota Aquarium.

 King of Prussia Mall